 PEN America: A Journal for Writers and Readers

-PEN America: A Journal for Writers and Readers publishes fiction, poetry, conversation, criticism, and memoir.
-It champions international authors and provides first-hand insight into the minds of contemporary writers through provocative symposia.
+PEN America: A Journal for Writers and Readers publishes fiction, nonfiction, poetry, conversation, graphic narrative, and more.
+We champion international authors and provide first-hand insight into the minds of contemporary writers through provocative symposia.

 Past contributors include Paul Auster, Michael Cunningham, Nikki Giovanni, Marilynne Robinson, Salman Rushdie, Susan Sontag, John Edgar Wideman, and many others.